-This short course uses the ‘SusQI’ framework, developed by CSH, to help health professions educators and students to integrate sustainability concepts into mainstream quality improvement teaching.
+This course, supported by Health Education England, Kings College London and the Health Foundation, uses the ‘SusQI’ framework developed by CSH to help health professions educators and students to integrate sustainability concepts into mainstream quality improvement teaching.
 It meets curriculum requirements while also responding to growing concern about the need for the health sector to respond to the climate and ecological emergency, and lead by example.
 The course is equally applicable to all health professions and to the undergraduate and postgraduate level.

-- Understand the steps for integrating sustainability into Quality Improvement – defining the problem/ setting goals, studying the system, designing the improvement effort and measuring impacts using the triple bottom line;
+- Outline the steps for integrating sustainability into quality improvement: defining the problem, setting goals, studying the system, designing the improvement effort and measuring impacts using the triple bottom line;

 - Develop tools for assessment of student learning